 (1) For user filters, during the first three semesters (or 3 call for proposals) after it is open to the public, people who are interested in using the filters must obtain an approval in advance from the filter developping team (cf. filter policy).

 (2) If the semester is not passed, you must obtain an approval in advance from the filter developer team before you submit your proposal using these user filters.
 See 'Contact addresses of user filters.
+You need to explicitly describe that you have obtained an approval in your proposal.

 (3) The NB656 is produced by the HSC developer team as a common use filter.
 You can use the NB656 without obtaining permission from S16A, when it is opened.